ALERT: COVID 19 CHANGES

 - Securing shelter and housing

-Upon graduation participants normally receive non-custodial sentences and leave with renewed hope for a drug free life.
+Upon graduation participants do not go to prison.
+They normally receive non-custodial/probation sentences and leave with renewed hope for a drug free life.